franava/mad/README.md

 ## Is this it

 Well, kind of.
-This is what the script was originally written.
+This is what the script was originally written for.
 But given the fact that **pandocs** provides a huge amount of functionalities, this is just the first step.

 - How will this repo progress? *I have no idea*